 - Exploration of proximity, body language, barrier signals, anger cues and precautions against being easily grabbed or struck

 - Tactics for releasing holds, shielding against blows and dealing with specific common actions from distressed residents

 - An overview of Law and Guidance for managing challenging behaviour with older people

 - Video clips to prompt discussion about freedom of movement, restraint and respecting rights.

 - Last-resort physical strategies for managing worst-case distress or violence from residents

 - Risk Management principles for dealing with frequently occurring incidents of distress

-Dynamis has been providing advice and training on safe caring in dementia care and with older people since 2007.
+Dynamis has been providing advice and training on safe holding training in dementia care and with older people since 2007.
 We welcome enquiries from all parts of the sector, and opportunities to enhance the safety and comfort of staff and residents in the most challenging environments where dementia and life in care causes distress.
-Please follow the links below to learn more about our training.
+Please follow the links below to learn more about our Managing Distressed Behaviour in Older People training.